This Cherry Pie Filling recipe is a keeper! It is so simple to make, and will become a family treasure.

 While this recipe calls for almond extract, if you are averse to it or allergic to nuts, please just skip it.
 It adds a wonderful flavor to the pie, but the recipe will be great without it.

-How to Make Into a Cherry Pie
+How to Make a Cherry Pie

-- Roll out the dough, and put in a deep dish pie pan.
+- Double my pie crust recipe.
+Roll out the pie dough and put it in a deep dish 9-inch pie pan for the bottom crust of the pie.

 - Add the cherry pie filling.